 Getting to Bonaventure Island

 There are a couple of companies in town offering boat rides to Bonaventure Island as you will see by the booths along the main drag.
-I went with Croisières Julien Cloutier who depart every hour from nearby Anse-à-Beaufils wharf.
+I went with Croisières Julien Cloutier who departs every hour from the nearby Anse-à-Beaufils wharf.

 Bonaventure Island – Cost

 Crossing on Croisières Julien Cloutier is $42 per adult and $20 for children aged 6 to 15.
 Children under 6 are free.
 Depending on the time of year, there is a whale-watching excursion option that costs $80 for adults, $40 for children 6 to 15.

 Once on the island, park fees are $8.90 per adult and free for children under 18.

 Where to Eat in Percé Quebec – Restaurants and Bars